 Case in point: Fewer than one in four respondents in the Gartner survey reported a company reliance on product line innovation to improve productivity.
 Over sixty percent, meanwhile, identified passing on costs to their customers as their principal response.

 And that leads, inevitably, to the trickier question of where to cut; and how best to optimize your budget.
+That’s exactly why business intelligence tools exist–to find the low-hanging opportunities for optimization.
 In this article, we take a closer look at how to tackle your budget optimization process, focusing on three critical pain points: building an effective budgeting strategy, knowing how lean is too lean, and investing in your critical partnerships.

 Reflexively passing costs along to customers as production costs increase is a risky business.
 But shifting that reaction to a mature pricing strategy becomes a balancing act.